 At Shuttleberg we get 100% green electricity from the Salzburg AG.

-In addition, there is a photovoltaic system with 35 kWh for self-consumption on our cash desk building in Kleinarl.
+We even produce our own solar-powered electricity with a 35 kilowatt-peak photovoltaic unit in Kleinarl and a 200 kilowatt-peak photovoltaic unit at our affiliated company in Radstadt.
 The surplus is fed into the power grid.
 E-bikes and e-mobiles can be charged with this home made electricity.

 Many things are needed to operate a ski resort.
 It is important to us that our products and necessary services come from nearby companies, as far as possible.